-Essentially a gussied-up version of chicken Cordon Bleu, we give KFC's bun-less Double Down chicken sandwich a refined makeover thanks to a recipe developed by Ryan Adams: a 12-hour brine, creamy brie cheese, jamon iberico, and a Dijon-based sauce moutarde.
+Essentially a gussied-up version of chicken Cordon Bleu, KFC’s bun-less Double Down chicken sandwich gets a refined makeover thanks to a recipe developed by Ryan Adams: a 12-hour brine, creamy brie cheese, jamon iberico, and a Dijon-based sauce moutarde.

 For the Brined and Fried Chicken

 - 1⁄2 cup plus 2 tsp. kosher salt

 - 1 bunch fresh thyme